 It is good to note that the lights can take on various shapes, movements, colours and brightness.
 This all depends on the “space weather”.
 Indeed, what type of atoms are involved, the intensity of the solar activity, and the pull of Earth's magnetic field all have a role to play.

 The most common colour you may spot is green.
-But, if you’re lucky, you may be able to spot pink, violet and red hues in the sky.
-As for shape, you may see a simple ribbon to a full rippling curtain.
-There are sometimes arcs and streaming rays, among others.
+But, if you're lucky, hues of pink, violet and red may appear too.
+As for shapes, you may see a simple ribbon, arcs, streaming rays or a full rippling curtain.

-However, in the north, you’ll soon find out that there isn’t much darkness in summer.
-With the midnight sun, it means the sky rarely gets dark enough for you to be able to witness northern lights.
+But you'll soon find out that the more north you go, the less darkness there is in summer.
+With the midnight sun, it means the sky rarely gets dark enough for you to be able to witness the northern lights.

 In more southern regions, like Scotland, or even parts of North America, you may be able to.
 But we recommend visiting in winter and heading north for your best chances.